A Fool’s Hope is the second instalment in the The Last War series by Mike Shakle.

 All of them have to carry their burden from the first 📚 book.
 But they’ve all also grown so much in book one already.

-Like „We Are the Dead“ Fool’s Hope is very fast paced with its velocity reaching a climax towards the end.
+Like „We Are the Dead“ A Fool’s Hope is very fast paced with its velocity reaching a climax towards the end.
 It is never easy for me to find time to read with two kids but towards the end (around 2 hours till the ending) I simply could not put the book down and got less sleep than normally.

 There are some processes that come to an end in this second instalment but many are left open and will -hopefully – be concluded in the next book.
 On the last page we already catch a glimpse about what is to come and I anticipate and dread it at the same time.